 What are Unfiled Taxes?

 Filing tax returns each year is one of the most complicated financial commitments wage earners must make.
-If you are a small-business owner or 1099 employee, the process can be exponentially more complicated.
+Especially if you are a small-business owner or 1099 employee, the process can be exceptionally more complicated.

 While some taxpayers look forward to tax season as a time that they get to receive a sizable tax return check, others are faced with large tax bills that put them at financial risk.

-When a taxpayer knows that filing their taxes will result in a tax bill they cannot afford, it is natural to not file the taxes at all out of fear, however not filing your taxes is the worst thing that a taxpayer who owes back taxes can do for their situation.
+When a taxpayer knows that filing their taxes will result in a tax bill they cannot afford, it is a natural reaction to forgo filing their taxes out of fear.
+However, not filing one’s taxes is one of the worst things that a taxpayer can do if they owe back taxes.

 What are the Consequences for Not Filing?

-The consequences for not filing your tax returns can be severe and place the delinquent taxpayer in more trouble.
+The consequences for not filing your tax returns can be severe and place the delinquent taxpayer in even more trouble.

 Failure to file your taxes is considered a crime.

 Refusal to file your taxes can be considered a type of tax evasion.